 - Secondary Separation Section: the velocity of the gas and liquid is reduced because it enters a larger space.
 This allows the liquid particles to begin falling toward the liquid accumulation section as a result of gravity and removes most of the entrained liquid mist from gas.

 - Liquid Accumulation Section: all separators must provide an area where the liquid can be collected.
 The liquid retention time is normally one minute for two-phase separation.
 This allows time for any gas to break out of the accumulated liquid and a measurable level.
-To see parts of the liquid accumulation section please click here.
+See parts of the liquid accumulation section.

 - Mist Extractor Section: this section uses a mist extractor to remove any mist that is carried out with the gas.
 They are designed to force the gas through a torturous path to encourage the mist to accumulate onto the device and drip down to the liquid section.